Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 ## Workflow in a high context

-- users will be able to access the app using the ELB endpoint.
+- Users will be able to access the app using the ELB endpoint.
 - ELB will forward the request to the tomcat server running on the app-instance (app-tier).
 - The app-instance will access mysql instance (database-tier) and rabbitMQ & memcached instances (backend-tier) through route 53 private hosted zone.